Research in Motion

 – International Standards: Physiotherapists are trained to help with mobility, rehabilitation, and pain management.
 Countries like Australia, the UK, and Canada require them to graduate from accredited programs and register with professional councils.
 They are prohibited from using titles outside their scope of practice.

-– In India: Physiotherapy is a recognized profession with educational pathways and licensing, but some practitioners misuse alternate titles, stretching the definition of their expertise beyond what training and law permit.
+– In India: Physiotherapy is a recognised profession with educational pathways and licensing, but some practitioners misuse alternate titles, stretching the definition of their expertise beyond what training and law permit.

 How Regulation Protects Patients